Skip to Content

 • Up to $10,000 in fines

-• Between 2 to 10 years in prison
+• Between 2 and 10 years in prison

 Effects of an Austin DWI Conviction

 Reports over the years show that there is an average of 1 injury every twenty minutes in Texas due to a DWI driver.
-Since the rate of injury is so high in Texas the penalties for DWI drivers work to ensure second thoughts before the crime.
+Since the rate of injury is so high in Texas, the penalties for DWI drivers work to ensure second thoughts before the crime.
 You will have a mark on your record, increasing the penalties you will face for any subsequent convictions.
 Transportation penalties after a DWI conviction include license changes, car modifications or impoundment.

 Field Sobriety Tests

-The Standardized Field Sobriety Test (SFST) is made of up 3 tests:
+The Standardized Field Sobriety Test (SFST) is made up of 3 tests:

-• Horizontal Gaze Nystagmus (HGN) test - here the officer will observe the eyes of the person as they move a pen or small object back and forth.
+• Horizontal Gaze Nystagmus (HGN) test - here, the officer will observe the eyes of the person as they move a pen or small object back and forth.

 During the tests, the officer is looking to see if the person is intoxicated by looking for signs such as not being able to keep their balance, slurred speech or not following the instructions properly.